rsnows/teste-action/README.md

-This is a text with mayn errors.
-Well, atcually, only twos.
+This is a text with many errors.
+Well, actually, only two.